Rainbow Street Public School

-Rainbow Street Public School is a comprehensive public school located in Randwick, New South Wales, Australia operated by the New South Wales Department of Education and Training.
+Rainbow Street Public School is a public school located in Randwick, New South Wales, Australia operated by the New South Wales Department of Education.

-The school has 419 students and 34 staff, and is in close proximity to the University of NSW, Prince of Wales Hospital and the Randwick Army Barracks.
+The school has 480 students and 34 staff, and is in close proximity to the University of NSW, Prince of Wales Hospital and the Randwick Army Barracks.
 The school has a close liaison with Randwick Boys and Girls High Schools, as well as Rainbow Street Childcare Centre.

 Award-winning actor Russell Crowe attended the school.

-In 2011, the principal was forced to resign after parents moved a motion of "no-confidence" in her, something criticised as potentially creating a "precedent" by unions.
+In 2011, the principal was forced to resign after parents moved a motion of "no-confidence" in her, something criticized as potentially creating a "precedent" by unions.

 In 2014, the state government announced plans to expand the school.